-Audits can be leveraged more than ever as a strategic resource to provide guidance based on broad and deep skill sets and perspectives; analytical and digital capabilities; and internal knowledge of operations, strategic goals, and risk and control structures.
+Audits can be leveraged more than ever as a strategic resource to provide guidance to payer leadership based on broad and deep skill sets and perspectives; analytical and digital capabilities; and internal knowledge of operations, strategic goals, and risk and control structures.
 How we can help:

 Providers are extremely important to the healthcare ecosystem.
 It is important to keep providers happy as they will be interacting regularly with payer members—a member’s positive interaction with a provider can result in a positive perception of the payer.
 How we can help:

 Provider Directory Process Improvements – CMS has been laser-focused on provider directories over the last three to four years.
 It has been conducting more and more provider directory audits—and not only have the audits been bad (40%-60% incorrect information within the audit samples) the results even seem to be trending downward.
 There will be more audits and more penalties in the coming years, so we have been partnering with plans to implement process improvements to keep the directories up-to-date and correct.

 Future State Engagement Models – Recently we led an engagement at a health plan to define an engagement model between its Medicare Operations Functional Areas and Shared Services to ensure operational efficiency.
 Deliverables included current and future-state process flow charts to visually showcase recommendations and opportunities for improvement, RACIs, and a future state roadmap.